barthasanyi/metagol_PLS/README.md

    Specifies the BK (interpreter for the lambda calculus with simple integer arithmetic, and two auxiliary predicates, and the hypothesis space (the set of meta-rules).
 Included by all case studies.

-The rest of the files contain tests/case studies, all of them includes the "learn_lambda.pl" file.
-The target predicates for each test coincides with the name of the file (without the pl extension).
+The rest of the files contain tests/case studies, all of them include the "learn_lambda.pl" file.
+The target predicates for each test coincide with the name of the file (without the .pl extension).
 So to run e.g. the test of learning the semantics of pairs, run

-swipl -t "learn_pair" learn_pair.pl
+``swipl -t "learn_pair" learn_pair.pl``

 * __learn_pair.pl__
   Learning the semantics of pairs and fst/snd destructors.